Betchton: Transport

 The A533, which begins in central Cheshire, runs south via Winsford, Middlewich and Sandbach and on into North Staffordshire.
 It passes through the centre of the parish with two crossroads, one at Dubthorne for Sanbach Heath and Boults Green, the other at Cappers Lane (The New Inn) for Smallwood and Hassall Green.
 There are three smaller junctions, Stannerhouse Lane, leading to Malkins Bank and Hassall Green; at Dean Hill, where Hood Lane follows the old road to Arclid; and one at Chells Hill for Betchton Hall and Smallwood.
 Thereafter the road divides for Alsager and Kidsgrove.
 This road was thought at one time to be on the course of King Street, the Roman Road from Warrington in Cheshire to Chesterton in North Staffordshire.
 However, more recent research has put the Roman road to the east of the A533, leaving Sandbach at Mill Hill Lane, crossing the stream and on through Betchton, via Malkins Bank, to Hassall and beyond.
 If not Roman in origin, then it must be assumed to have already been a busy artery when, in about 1788, by an Act of Parliament, the road was turnpiked and became the Spann Smithy to Talk turnpike.
 It was further improved in 1802 with the section running south from Dean Hill to the Cappers Lane crossroads being straightened and a new bridge built over the tributary of the River Wheelock.
 Brook Farm, Townsend Cottages and Townsend Farm (at that time the Sun at Noon public house) were bypassed.
 The Turnpike Trust built a new public house to meet the needs of travellers, called The New Inn, and beside it a toll house with a side-bar.
 There was another toll house and gate at Chells Hill.
 To the north, the turnpike joined the Spann Smithy, Booth Lane and Winsford Turnpike at Ettiley Heath, Sandbach.
-At Bostock, in Vale Royal, there is a milepost bearing the Trust’s name.
+At Bostock, in Vale Royal, there is a milepost bearing the Trust's name.
 In 1946, the A533 was designated a Trunk Road, and in 1962, the road was realigned south of Dubthorne, to allow for a bridge to be built spanning the new M6 Motorway.
 There is no access to the Motorway but service vehicles have access here to the M6 Services.
 Until the Motorway took some of the heavy traffic, the A533 was a busy thoroughfare, particularly on Thursdays.
-In the 1950's traffic queues could stretch back a mile or more when coach loads of shoppers came to enjoy a Potteries Wakes Week day out at Sandbach Market.
+In the 1950s traffic queues could stretch back a mile or more when coach loads of shoppers came to enjoy a Potteries Wakes Week day out at Sandbach Market.